-This unique 3,200 square foot custom dome home is For Sale!
+This unique 3,200 square foot dome home is located near Sullivan, Illinois.

 This 48 foot diameter ten side home was built with an

 EconOdome T-Beam Frame Kit in the year 2000.

 This spacious dome building serves as both a home and an office.

 The foundation and floor frame were easy to build.

 This simple floor frame is built above a crawlspace

 that allows access to plumbing pipes and electrical wires.

 The riser wall for the 48 foot diameter EconOdome frame kit